LeonidSavtchenko/Astro/README.md

 ## version 1.0

-Electrically non-excitable astrocytes are able to transduce, integrate and propagate physiological signals by engaging multi-modal fluctuations and non-dissipative diffusion waves of intracellular Ca2+.
+<p>Electrically non-excitable astrocytes are able to transduce, integrate and propagate physiological signals by engaging
+multi-modal fluctuations and non-dissipative diffusion waves of intracellular Ca2+.
 Deciphering this type of signalling, however, poses a conceptual challenge because it requires an understanding of molecular interactions in the complex system of ultrathin processes which constitute the bulk of astrocyte morphology.
 How a particular mode of intracellular Ca2+ signalling could generate a particular physiological message remains poorly understood.
-Gaining mechanistic insights into astrocytic physiology will be therefore difficult without a detailed biophysical model that recapitulates realistic astrocyte morphology and known cellular mechanisms.
+Gaining mechanistic insights into astrocytic physiology will be therefore difficult without a detailed biophysical model that recapitulates realistic astrocyte morphology and known cellular mechanisms.</p>